 But there are a few alternatives to bankruptcy that a free bankruptcy consultation will help you think through.

 Some people pay back their debts by selling valuables or property.
 If you own something expensive, selling property might be one option to consider.

 Some people first try to negotiate with their creditors.
 This usually involves going to the people that you owe, explaining that you can’t pay and seeing if you can come to an agreement to pay a lower amount.

 Another option is to have a third party repay your debts for you.
 In these cases, some people choose to take out one loan to repay all their creditors and then just focus on paying that loan back.

 Who might want to wait. . .

 Some people decide to wait to file for Chapter 7 bankruptcy if they think you might take on more debt in the near future.
-If you’re expecting a big debt, you’d want to wait to include that on your paperwork.
+If you’re expecting a big debt, like medical bills for an ongoing illness you’d want to wait to include that on your paperwork.
 Filing at the right time helps make sure you get as much relief as possible.
 Take a moment during your free bankruptcy consultation to ask if waiting could make sense.

 Who probably shouldn’t file . . .

 Some people decide not to file because they have debts that can’t be erased.
 This often includes things like student loans, child support, and certain taxes.
 During your free bankruptcy consultation, you’ll want to see what kinds of debts are weighing you down the most and if bankruptcy can help.